Elemental-IRCd/irc/README.md

 ```go
 func (irc *Connection) Action(target, message string)
 ```
-Send (action) message to a target (channel or nickname).
+Action sends a CTCP-ACTION (/me) message to a target (channel or nickname).
 No clear RFC on this one...

 #### func (*Connection) Actionf

 ```go
 func (irc *Connection) Actionf(target, format string, a ...interface{})
 ```
-Send formatted (action) message to a target (channel or nickname).
+Actionf sends a CTCP-ACTION (/me) to a target (channel or nickname).

 #### func (*Connection) AddCallback

 ```go
 func (irc *Connection) AddCallback(eventcode string, callback func(*Event)) string
 ```
-Register a callback to a connection and event code.
+AddCallback registers a callback to a connection and event code.
 A callback is a function which takes only an Event pointer as parameter.
 Valid event codes are all IRC/CTCP commands and error/response codes.
 This function returns the ID of the registered callback for later management.

 #### func (*Connection) ClearCallback

 ```go
 func (irc *Connection) ClearCallback(eventcode string) bool
 ```
-Remove all callbacks from a given event code.
+ClearCallback removes all callbacks from a given event code.
 It returns true if given event code is found and cleared.

 #### func (*Connection) Connect